Wonderful integrates with:

 Learn about Open Banking security

 The good thing about open banking is that it uses the existing security of the your own bank account (built and managed by your bank).
 As with any new technology, that doesn't mean scammers won't try to exploit it, so you should still remain vigilant when it comes to granting access to third parties.
 Naturally, you should never share your online banking password or log in info with anyone except your own bank.
-When connecting accounts or making payments via open banking, the authorisation should happen via your existing online banking interface or mobile banking app.
+When connecting accounts or online payment processing via open banking, the authorisation should happen via your existing online banking interface or mobile banking app.

 Consent